Google Translate Disclaimer

 • 10+ = ‘Very high’ health risk

-The AQHI also provides health messages tailored for both high risk individuals and the general public, as well as provides recommendations on how people can improve the air quality that they breath.
+The AQHI also provides health messages for both people at high risk and the general public.
+It also provides recommendations on how people can improve the air quality that they breath.

 Air Quality Health Index and Health Messages